 Second, when delegates commented on photographs portraying the work of the ICRC at public gatherings, they did not mention who took them.
 As a result, we know little about the authorship of the images.
 Clearly, what mattered to ICRC delegates were the message conveyed and the expected results.
 Despite the fact that delegates had not taken the photographs and, in most cases, were not involved in the processes concerned with the selection and inclusion or exclusion of subjects, by showing photographs the ICRC appropriated the images as its own.
 Even though cameras started being more widely used during the First World War, the ICRC did not provide delegates in the field with cameras or financial means to hire local photographers.
 One of the few exceptions was Maurice Gehri, who possessed his own camera, and as a result took impressive shots witnessing the atrocities committed by the Greek army in the occupation zone of Samanli Dag (Marmara Sea) against Armenian and Turkish civilians during the Greco-Turkish War.
 Photographs that the ICRC exhibited came largely from national societies, the Save the Children Fund, and the Union Internationale de Secours aux Enfants, whose work was closely related to the ICRC.
 The photo library also contains photographs from other organizations, such as those of the Near East Relief.

-As far as movies are concerned, the Propaganda Commission exhorted delegates in the field to elaborate techniques that could be used for fund-raising campaigns.
-Prior to the 10th Red Cross Conference in 1921, Victor Gloor, the delegate of the ICRC in Poland, was contacted by the cinema section of the YMCA, which proposed making a movie on the relief operations carried out by the ICRC in the country.
-This example shows the dynamics – both from outside the ICRC and in the field – of how the ICRC began to use alternative forms of representation, in this case film.
-It shows that delegates rarely worked in isolation, but were exposed to the ways in which other international organizations performed and promoted their humanitarianism(s).
-It is not a coincidence that this initiative came from Poland: at the end of the First World War, European and American organizations made their first step into post-war humanitarianism in Poland where they observed and learned from each other.
+As far as movies are concerned, the Propaganda Commission exhorted delegates in the field to elaborate techniques that could be used for fundraising campaigns.
+Prior to the 10th Red Cross Conference in 1921, Victor Gloor, the delegate of the ICRC in Poland, was contacted by the cinema section of the Young Men’s Christian Association (YMCA), which proposed making a movie on the relief operations carried out by the ICRC in the country.
+This example shows the dynamics – both from outside the ICRC and in the field – of how the ICRC began to use alternative forms of representation – in this case film.
+It shows that delegates rarely worked in isolation but were exposed to the ways in which other international organizations performed and promoted their humanitarianism(s).
+It is not a coincidence that this initiative came from Poland: at the end of the First World War, European and American organizations made their first step into postwar humanitarianism in Poland where they observed and learned from each other.

 In contrast to the ICRC’s improvisational production of photographs, the organization maintained tighter control over movies.
 All of the scenes were staged.
 Film scripts were carefully negotiated between the organization and its delegates, even if the external circumstances (weather, conditions in the field, and the “turnover” of subjects) remained beyond their control.
 Four movies were made between December 1920 and March 1921: the first one on the fight against epidemics in Poland; the second on the exchange of prisoners of war in the Baltic Sea, through the naval bridge connecting Narva and Stettin; the third on the conditions of Russian refugees in Istanbul; and the last on relief actions on behalf of Hungarian children in Budapest.